-(Danny and I founded the Green Man Festival in 2003 and curated it until our departure in November 2011.
-Some of the many artists we booked include, Robert Plant, The National, Bon Iver, The Flaming Lips, Mumford and Sons, Laura Marling, James Blake, Four Tet, Bonnie ‘Prince’ Billy, Fleet Foxes, Billy Bragg, Jarvis Cocker and so many more.
+Danny and I founded the Green Man Festival in 2003 and I programmed it until our departure in November 2011.
+Some of the many artists I booked include, Robert Plant, The National, Bon Iver, The Flaming Lips, Mumford and Sons, Laura Marling, James Blake, Four Tet, Bonnie ‘Prince’ Billy, Fleet Foxes, Billy Bragg, Jarvis Cocker and so many more.

 So, buoyed on by the awesome first year of Green Man, we started to plan towards year two….